-Congratulations to everyone in the band for ringing 1260 Doubles in 44 minutes.
+Congratulations to the band for ringing ‘1260 Doubles’ in 44 minutes.

 What is 1260 Doubles?

-Two methods (or patterns) were rung during the quarter peal, namely Grandsire Doubles (660 changes) followed by Plain Bob Doubles (600 changes).
-Doubles means bells 1 through 5 change places with one another in a predetermined pattern.
-The tenor, which the largest and deepest sounding bell, remained in 6th place throughout.
-A ‘change’ is counted each time the bells sound in a different order, for example: 123456, 213546, 231456, 324156, etc.
+Two methods were rung during the quarter peal: Grandsire Doubles (660 changes), and Plain Bob Doubles (600 changes).
+A doubles method involves bells 1 through 5 changing places with one another in a predefined ringing sequence.
+Often, the tenor – the largest and lowest-pitched bell – covers, meaning it rings continuously in 6th place.
+A change is counted each time the bells sound in a different order, for example: 123456, 213546, 231456, 324156, 342516, etc.

 Below is a recording of Grandsire Doubles, made in 2001 by the ringers of St John the Baptist, Suckley, in Worcestershire.